 Price: 20 USD

 South Padre Island is located in the southern part of Texas in the Gulf of Mexico.
-The gulf area has some amazing and beautiful wildlife so why not get a little acquainted with it up close and personal?
-This tour is a trip out onto the water where you can watch for Atlantic bottlenose dolphins in a family-friendly and educational environment.
+The gulf area of this beach town has some amazing and beautiful bird species and wildlife so why not get a little acquainted with it up close and personal?
+This tour is a trip out onto the water where you can watch Atlantic bottlenose dolphins in a family-friendly and educational environment.
 Sit back and enjoy the cruise or bring your camera and try to get some snapshots of the dolphin pods going by.

 Eco and Dolphin Watch Tour of South Padre Island